Case Study: Colin Phelan

-As the Owner Operator of a Management Consultancy across the UK and Ireland, Colin Phelan has spent a successful and uninterrupted 35 years in business.
+As the owner-operator of a management consultancy across the UK and Ireland, Colin Phelan has enjoyed a successful and uninterrupted 35 years in business.

-We asked him about his career and the part that Assistive Technology, specifically Dolphin Supernova, has played.
+We asked him about his career and the part that assistive technology - specifically Dolphin Supernova - played in his success.

 How long have you used Dolphin Supernova?

 It became apparent in the mid 90’s that as my eyesight was deteriorating, alongside the introduction of desktop computers in the workplace, I was going to have to find a long-term solution to enable me to continue to develop my career.

 When I was successful in securing new employment in 1998, I made an Access to Work application.
 As a combination of screen magnification and speech was the optimum solution for me at that stage, Dolphin Supernova version 2.01 was recommended as the most integrated product in the marketplace.